Frozen in horror: Notes from inside the Parkland school massacre site - KTVZ

 A lock of dark hair remains on a floor more than four years after the body of a victim was taken away.
 Valentine’s Day gifts and cards are strewn about, as shards of glass crunched beneath of the feet of visitors.

-These are the unsettling notes from a group of reporters allowed to enter the building after jurors completed their walk-through.
+These are the unsettling notes from a group of reporters allowed to enter the building after jurors completed their walk-through to provide details to media outlets across the country, including CNN.

 FIRST FLOOR